Defence Geospatial Information Framework

 DGIF Model Downloads

-For a comprehensive understanding of the current DGIF baseline, reference models are available for download.
-These models provide users with detailed insights into the framework’s latest standards and configurations, facilitating alignment with DGIF practices.
+For a comprehensive understanding of the current DGIF baseline, users can download reference models.
+These models detail the latest standards and configurations of the framework, supporting alignment with DGIF practices.

 Excel Workbook and Enterprise Architect Models